doctorandrewbrown/community-appliances/README.md

 # Surface

 ### Colour Palette
+The aesthetic approach is minimalist with plenty of whitespace being used.
 The colour palette used for site styling was chosen to be bold and clean in keeping with the site theme of domestic appliances,
-- blue #0000ff
+- blue #0000FF
 - black #000000
-- white #ffffff
+- white #FFFFFF

 ### Bootstrap Alerts
 Colour coded bootstrap [alerts](https://getbootstrap.com/docs/4.1/components/alerts/) were used for messaging